 Air quality conformity determinations are a required component of the RTP and TIP and all amendments that expand vehicular capacity (non-exempt projects).
 The RVMPO will prepare air quality conformity determinations as needed to respond to plan and program amendments.
-The most recent air quality conformity determination was made in March 2017 for the 2017-2042 RTP and 2018-2021 TIP.
-This updates the prior RTP conformity on August of 2014.
+The most recent air quality conformity determination was made in September 2017 for the 2017-2042 RTP and October 2020 for the 2021-2024 TIP.
+This updates the prior RTP conformity on March of 2017.
 The RVMPO follows federal requirements for interagency air quality consultation and public involvement procedures outlined in the MPO's Public Participation Plan for RTP and TIP amendments, and Air Quality Conformity Determinations.
 Funds for this task reflect the additional amount of staff time required to coordinate with Sierra Research (RVMPO's MOVES modeling consultant) to develop data and run MOVES.
 Conformity training and practice as well as other air-quality-related training will occur under this task.